AnSrwn/UserEngagementDetection/deployment/README.md

 `NUXT_PUBLIC_STUN_SERVER_URL`: URL of the STUN Server.
 If another STUN Server should be used, this can be changed.
 The STUN Server is necessary for WebRTC and when frontend and backend are behind reverse proxies.
 (Default value: stun:stun.l.google.com:19302)
 `HOST`: Host IP (Default value: 0.0.0.0)
 `PORT`: Exposed Port of the docker container.
 (Default value: 3000)

+## (Optional) How to manually import a custom docker image into Plesk
+1. Move the packed image (e.g. backend-fastpi-prod.tar.gz) to the server by using (S)FTP or SSH.
+2. Unpack and load the image by using the following command:
+    ```
+    docker load -i backend-fastpi-prod.tar.gz
+    ```
+3. The image is now visible in Plesk on the Docker page.